Seattle in the Depression

 These ministries joined in the larger vision of the Mission: to be bold, strategic, effective, with passionate urgency.

-Most recently, the Mission has added new, innovative approaches—bringing help directly to the streets where it is most needed.
+The Mission added new, innovative approaches — bringing help directly to the streets where it is most needed.
 At night, Mission Search & Rescue vans visit known homeless encampments, bringing much-needed supplies, food, prayer, and open invitations to recovery programs and therapy.
 In the morning, the Mission’s Morning Watch program aids downtown business with homelessness at their doorsteps.

 Partnerships with area churches have also led to the creation of more shelters, including an emergency shelter and additional women’s shelter.